aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 * `is_auto_upgrade_open` - (Optional, Available since v1.228.0) Specifies whether to enable automatic minor version update.
 Valid values:
   - `1`: Enables automatic minor version update.
   - `0`: Disables automatic minor version update.
+* `bandwidth` - (Optional, Int) The total bandwidth of the instance. **NOTE:** From version 1.231.1, `bandwidth` can be set.
+If the instance is a cluster instance, `bandwidth` must be divisible by the number of `shard_count` in the instance, and if the instance is a read/write splitting instance, `bandwidth` cannot be set.
 * `connection_string` - (Deprecated since v1.101.0) Indicates whether the address is a private endpoint.
 * `modify_mode`- (Removed since v1.216.0) The method of modifying the whitelist. **NOTE:** Field `modify_mode` has been removed from provider version 1.216.0.